jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Russian state\-sponsored influence actors, organizations, and outlets have helped amplify, support, and even organize pro\-Russian, antiwar protests across Europe.
-For example, Russias ruling party, United Russia, has nurtured ties with figures and groups within Italys pro\-Russia, anti\-Ukraine war movement, Note 11 while the Kremlin has tried to influence and steer protests in Germany and forge an antiwar political coalition.
+For example, Russia’s ruling party, United Russia, has nurtured ties with figures and groups within Italy’s pro\-Russia, anti\-Ukraine war movement, Note 11 while the Kremlin has tried to influence and steer protests in Germany and forge an antiwar political coalition.
 Note 12